-For Gold Medal, this is the weakest aspect of their wine club program and it's why they don't have a 5-star rating from us.
+Satisfaction Guarantee.
+In our eyes, this is the weakest aspect of the Gold Medal wine club program and it's why they don't have a 5-star rating from us.
 They say "Satisfaction Guaranteed" on their website, but what they really mean is that they believe you'll love what they ship, not that they'll replace anything you don't like as most other clubs of this caliber promise.

-That said, we'd be genuinely surprised and concerned if you recived a stinker from Gold Medal.
+That said, we'd be genuinely surprised and concerned if you received a stinker from Gold Medal.

-The Garagiste Series comes with a one-page brief on each wine included in the box.
-They discuss at length the winery and winemakers (they're the reason the series exists) and then a short paragraph covering all the essentials about the wine itself.
+Wine Education.
+The Garagiste Series wine club comes single-page tasting notes, one for each wine.
+They discuss at length the winery and winemakers, and then a section covering all the essentials about the wine itself.